antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 [!["USA-presidents-speeches-dateMonth-vs-topic-contigency-matrix-plot"](https://imgur.com/0TZYBnM.png)](https://imgur.com/0TZYBnM.png)

 Note that the matrix plots  above are very close to the charting of the Great conversation that we are looking for.
-This can be made obvious by observing the row names of columns names in the tabulation of the transposed matrix rsmat:
+This can be made more obvious by observing the row names and columns names in the tabulation of the transposed matrix `rsmat`:

     Magnify[#, 0.6] &@MatrixForm[Transpose[rsmat]]